PALS Provider: Course

 Pulseless electrical activity (PEA) requires defibrillation during pediatric resuscitation.

-What is the first-line treatment for a child with complete airway obstruction?
+What is the initial dose of fluids for a neonate with hypovolemia?

 What is the initial dose of epinephrine during neonatal resuscitation?